tyre/partial_logging/README.md

 For figuring out where the heck this HTML is coming from.

+This has been used successfully in Rails 3.2 and 4.1 applications, but as it relies on the internal state of Rails may break at any time.

+Be smart and don't use in production :)

 ## Configuration

 There is only one configuration option at the moment, and that is `log_partials`.